• Home

 19. Fries at Fritland

 On my walking tour, our guide told us that Fritland has the best fries in Brussels.
 So naturally we went there for lunch after our tour.
 There was quite a line for a Friday lunchtime, but it moved quickly.
 Meal options include fries, fries and sauce, and other dishes like sandwiches and crumbed chicken.
-The secret to Belgian fries is that they are double fried, which means they are extra crispy.
-This is exactly how I like my fries, so naturally I was in heaven and went back on more than one occasion.
+The secret to Belgian fries is that they are double-fried, which means they are extra crispy.
+This is exactly how I like my fries, so naturally, I was in heaven and went back on more than one occasion.

 20. A half and half at Le Cirio

 When we got back from Bruges, my new friends recommended heading to Le Cirio, as they’d visited the previous night.
-A cool brasserie with 20th century decor and hilarious servers, Le Cirio also do a half and half drink: half white wine and half champagne.
+A cool brasserie with 20th-century decor and hilarious servers, Le Cirio also do a half-and-half drink: half white wine and half champagne.
 Our server poured the drinks at our table and daringly filled each flute to the top.
 Although I’ve never been a white wine drinker, I did enjoy this drink and this restaurant.

 21. Belgian waffles

 Ah, Belgian waffles.
 They’re almost as good as Belgian fries 😉.
-Traditionally, Belgians don’t eat the waffles topped with everything (cream, fruit, chocolate, etc).
+Traditionally, Belgians don’t eat waffles topped with everything (cream, fruit, chocolate, etc).
 They eat the €1 Liege waffle, which is a sugary snack.
 Or the Brussels waffle, which is a traditional waffle sprinkled with icing sugar.
-Naturally I sampled all of them.
+Naturally, I sampled all of them.
 There are waffle stores located everywhere around the city.

 22. A €1 beer from The Big Game Brussels